roth-hex-lab/roth-hex-lab.github.io/content/post/2026/2026-05-31-ICRA/index.md

   focal_point: 'top'
 ---

-Hannah presents the workshop paper [LiftNav](https://hex-lab.io/publication/2026/2026-ieee-icra-srra-hannah/)at ICRA SRRA Workshop 2026
+Hannah presents the workshop paper [LiftNav](https://hex-lab.io/publication/2026/2026-ieee-icra-srra-hannah/) at ICRA SRRA Workshop 2026.
 As part of LiftNav author team, Hannah will present the workshop paper at the ICRA SRRA Workshop on Friday, 5 June 2026, in Vienna, Austria.
 We look forward to sharing our latest research and engaging with the workshop community in Vienna.